hotosm/fmtm/docs/dev/Backend.md

 This adds JOSM to the docker compose stack for local development.

-You can now call the JOSM API from FMTM and changes will be reflected in the GUI.
+You can now call the JOSM API from FieldTM and changes will be reflected in the GUI.

 ### Debugging ODK forms when running on localhost